murilorcm/watch-process-poc/README.md

 # watch-process-poc
-a poc multiplatform application to run compilateds C archives, it must prove that can execute in android without problems
+a poc multiplatform application to run compilateds C archives, it must prove that can execute in windows without problems